 A couple of months ago, when GoAir reached out to me regarding their new direct flights from Bangalore, Mumbai and Delhi to Male – the capital of the Maldives (and to Phuket in Thailand), I knew I had to write this post.
 As it becomes easier and cheaper to access one world from another, this is our chance to truly experience local island life in the Maldives – and its fascinating culture, cuisine and underwater world, in a fulfilling yet responsible way.

-Here are all the reasons you should choose a “local island” for your trip to the Maldives:
+Here are all the reasons you should choose a local island for your Maldives trip:

-Everyday life on local Maldivian islands is unique and fascinating
+Everyday life on local Maldives islands is unique and fascinating

-Before I spent 2 weeks living out my castaway island dream on a small “local island” in the Maldives, I imagined that all people ever did there was lounge around on the perfect blue water- white sand beach – like in the pretty photos we see in travel magazines and on Instagram!
-But unlike “resort islands” where most visitors end up staying, the Maldives has designated local islands where the Maldivian people actually live – traditionally in houses made of corals with woven coconut rooftops – work, go to school, chill by the azure ocean and have plenty of occasions to celebrate.
+Before I spent 2 weeks living out my castaway island dream on a small “local island” in the Maldives, I imagined that all people ever did there was lounge around on the perfect blue water, white sand beach – like in the pretty photos we see in travel magazines and on Instagram!
+But unlike “resort islands” where most visitors end up staying, the Maldives has designated local islands where the Maldivian people actually live.
+Houses are made of corals with woven coconut rooftops.
+The locals work, go to school, chill by the azure ocean and have plenty of occasions to celebrate.

-On my tiny local island of Maalhos in the Baa Atoll, women worked under the coconut trees to weave coconut leaves for rooftops; men commuted by the public ferry every morning to work on resort islands; schools girls clad in black hijabs trained at the volleyball court in the evenings; Thursdays were for beach cleaning and Fridays for afternoon prayers.
-By night, under the stars, half the island was out on the communal jollies – handwoven lounging chairs, somewhat like a hammock – discussing the day’s affairs and playing local drums, with the gentle waves of the Indian Ocean creating soothing music in the background.
+On my tiny Maldives local island of Maalhos in the Baa Atoll, women worked under the coconut trees to weave coconut leaves for rooftops.
+Men commuted by the public ferry every morning to work on resort islands.
+Schools girls clad in black hijabs trained at the volleyball court in the evenings.
+Thursdays were for beach cleaning and Fridays for afternoon prayers.
+By night, under the stars, half the island was out on the communal jollies – handwoven lounging chairs, somewhat like a hammock.
+Discussing the day’s affairs and playing local drums, with the gentle waves of the Indian Ocean creating soothing music in the background.

 One weekend, we got invited, along with the rest of the island, to a local celebration, where a Maldivian band came by boat from the neighbouring Raa Atoll to perform Divehi music all night long!
 Another weekend, we found ourselves invited to a local wedding celebration.
 During our stay, ten O-level students on the island graduated… and where do you go for your graduation socials when you live in the Maldives?
 To an uninhabited island in the Indian Ocean, of course!

-Tip: We stayed at Madi Finolhu guesthouse on Maalhos island in the Baa Atoll and absolutely loved it.
+Tip: We stayed at Madi Finolhu guesthouse on the Maldives local island Maalhos in the Baa Atoll.
 To get there, take a direct flight from Mumbai, Delhi or Bangalore to Male on GoAir, then a public ferry and a private boat transfer to Maalhos.